WolfyZ99/Kernel-RPM-WPM-with-Driver-Destroyer/README.md

 1. Find any public blacklisted certs and sign this driver.
 2. Upload this driver to a host/server.
-3. From your UM app: download this driver from server, load it using SCManager/NtLoadDriver and delete driver file after that.
+3. From your UM app: download this driver from server, load it using SCManager/NtLoadDriver and delete driver file after that (using DeteFileA or it's Kernel equivalent ZwDeleFile).

 TODO:
 ---------------------------------------------------------------------------------------------------------